elementalsecurity/sec-arch/07_security_architecture_methodologies/Zachman.md

 ## Limitations

-- Not a methodology — no process or governance guidance
+- Not a methodology...
+No process or governance guidance
 - Requires discipline to maintain artifact consistency
 - Can be difficult to adopt without supporting practices/tools